A FAMILY OF INNOVATORS (1890-1940)

 CITY MOUSE - COUNTRY MOUSE

 Millions of Americans followed Abraham Levitt's lead and moved to the suburbs in the 1950's.
 Living in Islip, Long Island, the Lessings were no strangers to the suburbs.
 Therefore, it was natural for them to expand their business beyond their Wall Street operations.
 They signed food service management contracts to feed Maxson Electronics, American Airlines, Michelin Tire and Great American Insurance Co.
 These strategic moves would change the face of their business and prove to be the salvation of the company.
-Jack and Larry Lessing successfully combined strategic thinking, aggressive marketing and careful management of detail to guide Lessing’s Hospitality Group through the two most difficult economic decades in modern food service history.
-As Manhattan became a more competitive market, Jack and Larry expanded the company to the suburbs and continued the transformation of their company from a local chain of office building lunch counters to a regional food service management powerhouse.
+Jack and Larry successfully combined strategic thinking, aggressive marketing and careful management of detail to guide Lessing’s Hospitality Group through the two most difficult economic decades in modern food service history.
+As Manhattan became a more competitive market, the brothers expanded the company to the suburbs and continued the transformation of their company from a local chain of office building lunch counters to a regional food service management powerhouse.
 Another instinctive choice by the next generation of Lessings kept the company growing and thriving when others had failed.

 DIVERSIFICATION (1980 - PRESENT)

 Tight-knit Irish clans are often guided by an invisible hand.
 When I asked Jack, the Chairman of Lessing’s Hospitality Group, when the family first got into the retail restaurant business he answered, "It wasn't until 1977.
 My mother, a devout Irish Catholic, never wanted the family to sell liquor."